 CARE has found it healthier for the animals to be fed what we call “holistically”, which means feeding the big cats the whole carcass.
 Our big cats are eating the way they naturally would in the wild.
 The multi-day process of feeding allows the digestive system to function how it was intended and promotes positive dental health (by eating bone, skin and hide), as well as giving the cats an opportunity to use claws, jaws and the muscles attached.
 Everyday CARE and other research institutions are learning more about the positive effects of holistic feeding.

-Every cat that CARE provides a home for was born, raised, and has lived in captive-bred situations throughout their lives.
+Every cat that CARE provides a home for was born and raised in captivy.
 Although all of their wild instincts are intact, they have never learned the proper skills that they would need to survive in the wild.
 To try and release them into the wild would mean certain death.

 Through recent research and discovery, it has been found that cubs taken from captive-bred situations who are given intensive training over the course of years could be taught, by people, to hunt and live comfortably in the wild.
 Unfortunately, there are no “wild” places left in the world.
 Most of the conventional “wild” places are actually parks and reserves that are funded by local governments and are protected pieces of land.
 Like other big cats that live in the “wild”, if the cat raised in captivity and then released into a wild habitat were to escape its protective area it would most likely be killed by poachers or farmers protecting their families and animals.
 The animals trained in this release program are not afraid of people either, thus making them more dangerous if they ever escaped their protective area.